egustavsson/ORFannotate/README.md

 [![DOI](https://zenodo.org/badge/958608941.svg)](https://doi.org/10.5281/zenodo.16812866)

 `ORFannotate` is a Python-based command-line tool for identifying coding open reading frames (ORFs) in transcript annotations.
-It augments GTF/GFF files with precise CDS features and generates a comprehensive transcript-level summary, including coding classification (CPAT score), Kozak context strength, 5′ and 3′ UTR lengths, splice junction distribution, predicted nonsense-mediated decay (NMD) sensitivity and perdicts upstream ORFs (uORFs).
+It augments GTF/GFF files with precise CDS features and generates a comprehensive transcript-level summary, including coding classification (CPAT score), Kozak context strength, 5′ and 3′ UTR lengths, splice junction distribution, predicted nonsense-mediated decay (NMD) sensitivity and predicts upstream ORFs (uORFs).

 Designed for fast and reproducible transcriptome analysis, `ORFannotate` supports multiple species with pre-trained CPAT models, requires minimal dependencies, and integrates seamlessly into bioinformatics workflows.

 ---

 ## Features

+`ORFannotate` is designed as a lightweight, GTF-native annotation step that augments transcript models with coding and translational-context information:
 - Extract transcript sequences from a GTF/GFF and genome FASTA
 - Predict and score ORFs using [`CPAT`](https://cpat.readthedocs.io/en/latest/#introduction)
 - Annotate GTF/GFF files with CDS features (only for coding transcripts)